Getting started in diaspora*

 Part 6 – Notifications and conversations

 The last big feature you should definitely know about is “conversations.”
-Before we do that, however, let’s mention notifications.
+Before we do that, however, let’s look at notifications.

-Clicking the notifications icon (which looks like a satellite) in the header bar brings down a drop-down list showing the five most recent notifications.
+Clicking the notifications icon (which looks like a bell) in the header bar brings down a scrollable list showing the most recent notifications.
 If you have unread notifications, this will appear as a number in red over the icon.

-Notifications tend to take the form “Person A has commented on Person B’s post,” “Person A started sharing with you,” or “Person A has mentioned you in a post.”
-From this drop-down, you can:
+Notifications tend to take the form “Person A commented on Person B’s post,” “Person A started sharing with you,” or “Person A has mentioned you in a post.”
+From this list, you can: